 “She’s intelligent.
 She’ll find the answers soon enough.
 And the scribe is keener than I expected.”

-Barak lifted the steaming bag of chestnuts to his nose and inhaled but did not reach for one.
+Barak lifted the steaming bag of chestnuts to his nose and inhaled, but did not reach for one.
 “Mikhael’s offspring are often underestimated,” he said.
-“Seen more for their physical strength than their strategy.
+“Seen more for their physical prowess than their strategy.
 This is a mistake.”